ahoef/jekyll-blog/_posts/2015-09-28-git-rebasing.md

 <p class="list-head">So 3 main things happen with that rebase above:</p>
 <ul class="automatic-rebase-list">
 <li>All changes that are are not in origin/master get moved to a temporary area (the tip)</li>
-<li>All origin/master commits are run one at a time</li>
+<li>All origin/master commits are applied one at a time</li>
-<li>All commits in temporary area are run one at a time</li>
+<li>All commits in temporary area are applied one at a time</li>
 </ul>

 ###Interactive Rebasing###
 Another scenario where you might want to rebase is if you have some non-semantic or fragmented commits on your local branch and you want to tidy them up.

 If you're thinking of your git history in terms of diary entries vs a narrative, these commits for when you forgot to add one file, or for when you fixed a typo, are like the diary entries for when you lost a sock in the laundry or stepped in a puddle.
 Not so significant, and not something you really want to be a part of your biography.
-So you can use interactive rebasing to rewrite your local branch's commit history so that it is succint and meaningful.
+So you can use interactive rebasing to rewrite your local branch's commit history so that it is succinct and meaningful.

 To start an interactive rebase, check your log (`git log`) and think about how far back you want to start doctoring things up.
 If you want to rebase the last 3 commits, run
 <code class="terminal">